-Additionally a warning message is displayed in the Driver Information Center with Uplevel-Display.
+If outside temperature drops to 3 °C, a warning message is displayed in the Driver Information Centre with Uplevel-Display.

-The road surface may already be icy even though the display indicates a few degrees above 0 °C.
+The road surface may already be icy even though the display indicates a few degrees above 0 $^{\circ}$ C.

 Clock